ilyeshammouda/Optimal-Transport-Project-3A-ENSAE/README.md

 ##  Code description <a name = "Codedescription"></a>

-The main code of this project is orginized in two notebooks.
-The first one,
+The main code of this project is organized in two notebooks.
+The first one, 'python_numpy_implementation.ipynb', contains our implementation of the algorithm using classical techniques, for instance, numpy.
+While the second one, 'python_jax_implementation.ipynb', contains a way of implementing the same algorithm using JAX.
+In the file    you can find an implementation of kernel-based calculations for optimal transport, offering functionality for computing kernel matrices, distance matrices, and estimating transport costs.
+It supports both Sobolev and Gaussian kernels and provides methods for constructing kernels from samples and estimating optimal transport costs in one-dimensional settings.
+Overall, it serves as a toolkit for analyzing and solving optimal transport problems using kernel methods.